avanzosc/odoo-addons/stock_picking_usability/README.rst

 Stock Picking Usability
 =======================

-With this module, pickings usability is improved, by adding adding a button to access to the detailed operations.
+* With this module, pickings usability is improved, by adding adding a button to access to the detailed operations.
 Also it makes always visible the detailed operations page.
+* In stock picking form new shortcut to lots.

 Bug Tracker
 ===========